 Matthew 7:1-5 KJV

 . . . hypocrite, first cast out the beam out of thine own eye; . . .

-When our well kept secret is finally uncovered, things begin to crumble.
-Because our foundation has been resting upon a rotten core, the supports of a previous arrogance and confidence will crack and then collapse.
+When our well-kept secret is finally uncovered, things begin to crumble.
+Because our foundation has been resting upon a rotten core, the support of a previous arrogance and confidence will crack and then collapse.
 The safe covering we enjoyed behind our sin is gone.
 The more we convince ourselves that we’re better than most the more painful the revealing becomes.
 Who we are is now in plain view for all to see and we must be wholly dependent on His grace.